Here is the worst anti-science BS of 2017

 7. States use experimental drugs to execute inmates

 Mother Jones’ Nathalie Baptiste spent much of 2017 chronicling capital punishment in the United States—a system that is arbitrary, cruel, expensive, and highly inequitable.
 It is also an affront to basic standards of science and medicine.
-As Nathalie has explained, there was never much evidence behind that the original “three-drug cocktail” that was supposed to make lethal injection painless and humane.
+As Nathalie has explained, there was never much evidence behind the original “three-drug cocktail” that was supposed to make lethal injection painless and humane.
 But in recent years, things have gotten even worse as pharmaceutical companies have become increasingly unwilling to allow their products to be used for capital punishment, which has left prison officials scrambling to find drugs they can use to kill inmates.

 In response, some states have resorted to even more unscientific methods of execution, concocting new lethal injection regimens using untested drugs and procedures.
 The results have been predictably horrific, culminating in Arkansas’ failed attempt in April to execute eight men in less than two weeks—before its supply of the controversial sedative midazolam expired.
 As Nathalie wrote this spring: